eric-asare/ConnectionsLab/projectOne/Documentation.md

    I will be launching the site in two phases.
 Initially, I will roll out the quick-mood-boosters and make-your-own features, then later I will implement the find-your-inspiration feature.

    * ### The WireFrames
+         I went through multiple design phases and sketches of the webpage :  Initial Design, Updated Design with User Journey, Layout Sketches.

         <table>
         <tr>
         <th> Initial Design </th>